Breaking News | Seven killed in reprisal attacks on Kaduna villages

-Six children and a woman have been confirmed killed in a reprisal attack on some herders’ settlements in Kaura and Lere local government areas of Kaduna State.
+Six children and a woman have been confirmed killed in reprisal attacks on some herders’ settlements in Kaura and Lere local government areas of Kaduna State.

-The attack came barely 24 hours after seven persons were killed in an attack on Gora Gan village of Zangon Kataf Local government area of the state Thursday night.
+The attack came barely 24 hours after seven persons were killed in an attack on Gora Gan village of Zangon Kataf Local Government Area of the state on Thursday night.

-The security Commissioner identified those killed in the reprisal attacks as Mustapha Haruna (One year), Ya’u Kada (One year), Sa’idu Abdullahi (One year), Zainab Zakari (One year), Sadiya Abdullahi (Five years), and Aisha Abdullahi (One year), while an unidentified woman was burnt beyond recognition.
+The security Commissioner identified those killed in the reprisal attacks as Mustapha Haruna (one year old), Ya’u Kada (one year old), Sa’idu Abdullahi (one year old), Zainab Zakari (one year old), Sadiya Abdullahi (5) and Aisha Abdullahi (1), while an unidentified woman was burnt beyond recognition.

-The statement read that “The military under the auspices of Operation Safe Haven (OPSH) and the police have informed the Kaduna State Government of counter-attacks on some herder settlements in Kauru and Lere local government areas.
+The statement reads: “The military under the auspices of Operation Safe Haven (OPSH) and the police have informed the Kaduna State Government of counter attacks on some herder settlements in Kauru and Lere local government areas.

 “According to the operational feedback from the security agencies, the attacks were carried out by aggrieved youths following the killing of seven persons on Thursday night in Gora Gan, Zangon Kataf local government.